akolliegbo/o2-zone/README.md

 ***

-I had a lot of fun with this exam, I love ABMs and THIS is what I wanna be doing in my PhD.
-It challenged me to this simplify the scope of my code while in a biologically relevant context and raised a lot of good thoughts and questions that I wouldn't have had a few months ago.
+THIS is what I wanna be doing in my PhD well maybe not like this this but yk.
 In the future I will look back at this model and chuckle at its juvinile nature, so for now I look forward to all the research in my years to come!

 Now on to the cool stuff...

 ## Dynamic Visualizations